 - “Thank you so much for your patience, sir!”

 As you can see with the examples above.
 The commend trend of the conversation should be – You acknowledge their pain point.
 Show understanding.
 Thank them for notifying you of their paint point (problem).
-Tell them you will further investigate and improve this area to ensure it from not happening again for that exact customer and for future customers.
+Tell them you will further investigate and improve this area.
+This will ensure, that it do not happen again for that exact customer and for future customers.
 Again, thank them as their feedback is valuable to improving your business and brand.
-Thank them for their patience and ask if you could arrange for a follow up call to ensure that they are happy and that their problem has been resolved in a satisfactory manner.
+Thank them for their patience and ask if you could arrange for a follow up call to ensure that they are happy.
+And that their problem has been resolved in a satisfactory manner.